Ring Pops

 Home Alone 2

 I have never seen the original Home Alone in one sitting.
 I have seen the whole movie, but not from start to finish.
-The one I saw a whole lot more often (because we had it taped, and it was of...*ahem* lesser quality than the original, and so got played more) was the sequel, Home Alone 2: Lost in New York.
-As far as sequels go, Home Alone 2 actually isn't all that bad.
+The one I saw a whole lot more often (because we had it taped, and it was of...*ahem* so-called "lesser quality" than the original, and so got played more) was the sequel, Home Alone 2: Lost in New York.
+As far as sequels go though, Home Alone 2 actually isn't bad.
 In fact, could it actually be better than the first movie?
+YES.
 Hear me out people!

 I mean, come on, as a kid, what's better than having the whole house to yourself?
 How about having your dad's credit card, identity, no spending limit, and the city of New York at your disposal?
 And it's all 90s tech so no one can find you.
 Hell yeah!
 Think Florida sucks on Christmas?
 Why not crash at the "world renowned" Plaza Hotel in instead?... on your dad's credit card!
 Why not indeed.
 Why not do it now?

-Seriously, this movie is so tight with its setups that if you miss any small line of dialogue early on you'll be even more lost in New York than Kevin is (because he's never really "lost" in New York anyway, that's a scam).
+Seriously, this movie is tighter with its set-ups and pay-offs than a 40's mobster... so tight in the opening minutes that if you miss any small line of dialogue you'll be more lost in New York than Kevin is (because he's never really "lost" in New York anyway, that's a scam).
 The Talkboy tape recorder?
 Set up.
 The clown balloon?
 Set up.
-The "He said that if I go in there, and see him naked, I'll never grow up feeling like a real man" ?
-Set up (for all us guys).
+The "He said that if I go in there, and see him naked, I'll never grow up feeling like a real man..." ?
+Set up.
+(Trust me on that one.)
 After the first 10 minutes, just sit back and wait for those sweet, sweet payoffs... and boy does this movie not disappoint.
-They tease you about 10 times on the way out the door with the "where's Kevin?" schtick, but lol and behold, there he is in the front seat.
+They tease you about 10 times on the way out the door with the "where's Kevin?" schtick, but lol and behold, there he is in the front seat!
 Not gonna leave him behind this time!
+I DEFY YOU MOVIE to keep him in tow!

 It's actually impressive how they get him separated a second time... although once again, it all comes down to his parents being idiots and not checking on him the ENTIRE FLIGHT.
 Besides, stopping in the airport to get the batteries in your TalkBoy is way more important than going to Florida anyway.
 It's not his fault.
 He ended up having a much better vacation anyways.
 You go boy!